-During the fiscal year ending September 30, 2022, the Downtown Management District (DMD) operated in an environmnet free of pandemic restrictions for most of the year, but still experienced impacts resulting from the pandemic.
-The organization focused on basic services and supporting local businesses and stakeholders, while also encouraging investment, reactivation and the attraction of people Downtown.
+During the fiscal year ending September 30, 2023, the Downtown Management District (DMD) took major steps in preparing and planning for the future, while continuing to contribute to the area's impressive recovery from the pandemic.
+As always, the organization focused on basic services and supporting local businesses and stakeholders, while encouraging investment, reactivation and the attraction of people to Downtown.